gosem01/EZ-ReadMe-Gen/README.md

   ## Usage

-  After installation, execute the index file and answer the question prompts
+  go to the project directory, in terminal execute the install command, then execute the app with node index, then answer the questions!

   ## Contributing

-  Feel free to fork and submit pull requests.
-Improvements welcome!
+  feel free to fork or create pull requests, updates are welcome

   ## Tests